gauron99/timeLogger/README.md

         -- sets up time of start a locks in the name -- when activity is ended, calculates some stuff with time && log it in -- no activity can run over 24h (gonna screw up the times) - actually maybe you can?
+        -- always run the app from main dir (by makefile)

 ## TODO
 -- Ordered by importance/priority